apify/apify-docs/docs/storage/request_queue.md

 ### JavaScript API client

-Apify's [JavaScript API client](https://docs.apify.com/apify-client-js#ApifyClient-requestQueues) (`apify-client`) allows you to access your key-value stores from outside the Apify platform (e.g. from a Node.js application).
+Apify's [JavaScript API client](https://docs.apify.com/apify-client-js#ApifyClient-requestQueues) (`apify-client`) allows you to access your request queues from outside the Apify platform (e.g. from a Node.js application).

 For help with setting up the JavaScript API client, see the Storage documentation's [overview page](https://docs.apify.com/storage/#javascript-api-client).